daveism/sample-site/_drafts/projects/2017-02-26-draft-project-56.md

 was project 56

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
-Use the toolbar above, or click the **?** button for formatting help. edit at 11:47
+Use the toolbar above, or click the **?** button for formatting help. edit at 12:00

+Place holder for 2nd project project